Megan Murphy, LMHC

 I integrate psychoanalytic theory, feminist theory, postmodern and Buddhist perspectives into my work.
 I have worked extensively with the Queer and Normative populations.

 I received my Master’s in Mental Health Counseling from NYU, as well as being certified in both Coaching (NYU) and Positive Psychology (Wholebeing Institute).

 Nick Fager, LMHC

 I am a licensed mental health counselor in New York state and the cofounder of Expansive Therapy.
 I graduated from the counseling psychology program at Columbia University and started my career at the LGBT Center of Manhattan before running the LGBTQ division at the Kull Initiative for Psychotherapy.
-I am also the founder of Lighthouse, a startup which matches people with nearby, LGBTQ specialized healthcare providers (www.lighthouse.lgbt).

-I am trained in an emotion focused theory known as Accelerated Experiential Dynamic Psychotherapy.
+I am trained in a cutting edge, emotion focused theory known as Accelerated Experiential Dynamic Psychotherapy.
 I believe that mental health issues are caused by having to endure overwhelming emotions in isolation, so my goal is to undo aloneness in session and to help my clients process their emotions through to completion.
 My practice is rooted in the belief that we all have the potential to transform ourselves and feel whole, no matter what we have been through.
 We simply need to get in touch with the innate healing energy within us and give it permission to expand.

 Kristina Ohring, LCSW